 Response Testing of HCP

 Testing should be performed for all HCP regardless of their vaccination status following higher-risk exposures to SARS-CoV-2.
-Testing also should be performed in response to a cluster of cases meeting the outbreak investigation threshold for hospitals in AFL 20-75.
+Testing also should be performed in response to a cluster of cases meeting the outbreak investigation threshold for hospitals in AFL 20-75.1.
 The first round of response testing should be conducted among all potentially exposed patients and HCP regardless of vaccination status as soon as possible after the outbreak investigation threshold is met.
 After completion of the first round of response testing, perform serial retesting at least weekly with molecular testing or a minimum of twice weekly with antigen testing of all potentially exposed patients and HCP regardless of vaccination status who test negative upon the prior round of testing, until no new cases are identified in sequential rounds of testing over a 14 day period.
 Hospitals should work with their local health department to guide response testing.
-Asymptomatic fully vaccinated HCP with higher-risk exposures do not need to be excluded from work following their exposure (AFL 21-08.2).
+Asymptomatic fully vaccinated2 HCP with higher-risk exposures do not need to be excluded from work following their exposure (AFL 21-08.3).

 Testing for Newly Admitted, Newly Symptomatic and Exposed Patients